zry656565/jblog/_posts/2012-10-07-mylang-tutorial1.md

 category: languages
 ---

 Let's write our own programming language.
-It'll be fun and we will learn some key tools for processing structured data, performing semantic analysis how to make a computer execute code, and all this using modern JavaScript.
+It'll be fun and we will learn some key tools for processing structured data, performing semantic analysis, how to make a computer execute code, and all this using modern JavaScript.

 We will create five major components, each outlined in a separate article: